Noxiptiline

 Noxiptiline (brand names Agedal, Elronon, Nogedal), also known as noxiptyline and dibenzoxine, is a tricyclic antidepressant (TCA) that was introduced in Europe in the 1970s for the treatment of depression.
 It has imipramine-like effects, acting as a serotonin and norepinephrine reuptake inhibitor, among other properties.
 Of the TCAs, noxiptiline has been described as one of the most effective, rivaling amitriptyline in clinical efficacy.

 Synthesis

-Ths synthesis is similar to that for Demexiptiline.

-The condensation of dibenzosuberone (1) with hydroxylamine (2) gives the corresponding oxime [1785-74-6] (3).
-This is then reacted with 2-(dimethylamine)ethyl chloride [4584-46-7] (4).
+The ketone dibenzosuberenone (1) is treated with hydroxylamine (2) to give its ketoxime (3).
+Base-catalyzed alkylation with ClCH2CH2N(CH3)2 (4) yields noxiptiline.